core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}

-Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 5.2 of {{I-D.ietf-cose-rfc8152bis-struct}}).
+Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}).

 This parameter is immutable once the Common Context is established.
 Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
 COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.